ryanquir/apportionmentCalculator/ReadMe.md

    * Via IntelliJ: Go to "File>New>Project From Version Control" and enter the link into the URL field
  * In any terminal, enter the directory, and enter "./gradlew build" to enable automated building in this local directory
  * To run the program, run Apportionment.jar, which is found in "./build/libs/"

-*Add a description of how to build and run your program here*

-*Your instruction should include steps for cloning the repository and building using gradle*